 The best part of visiting these murals in Tiong Bahru is that they are partially immersive.
 This means that they are life size renderings, so you can pose perfectly in front of any mural and totally submerge yourself in them.
 It will look as though you are visiting olden days, definitely one of the most Instagrammable places in Singapore.

-Here is a list of all of YipYC’s murals so that you can plan which one’s you want for your #TBT feed.
+Here is a list of all of YipYC’s murals so that you can plan which one’s you want to include in your list of Instagrammable spots in Singapore.

 Merci Marcel Cafe